 Whilst the loss of the trees is unfortunate Policy NH8 does not prevent the loss of trees or groups of trees provided the proposed development responsible for their loss would contribute more to the good planning of the area.
 In this instance through this application a total of 27 affordable residential units would be delivered by East Lothian Housing Association in a location close to Dunbar Town Centre.
 The provision of this affordable housing in such an accessible and central location would enhance the mix of affordable housing available for existing and future residents of Dunbar.
-This would make a valuable contribution to the good planning of the area consistent with Policy NH8 of the adopted East Lothian Local Development Plan 2018.
+This could make a valuable contribution to the good planning of the area consistent with Policy NH8 of the adopted East Lothian Local Development Plan 2018.

-The Councils Landscape Officer advises that should planning permission be granted with the loss of all of the trees within the site for planning reasons that can be justified within policy NH8, then replacement planting to provide some compensation for the loss of the trees should be carried out on the site.
+The Council's Landscape Officer advises that should planning permission be granted with the loss of all of the trees within the site for planning reasons that can be justified within policy NH8, then replacement planting to provide some compensation for the loss of the trees should be carried out on the site.
 In time, this planting would offer some degree of replacement for the trees to be removed.
-Therefore a condition should be imposed on any grant of planning permission requiring that prior to the commencement of development a scheme of landscaping be submitted to and approved in writing by the Planning Authority and that such a scheme provides details of tree and shrub sizes, species, habitat, siting, planting distances and a programme of planting.
+Therefore a condition should be imposed on any grant of planning permission requiring that prior to the commencement of development a scheme of landscaping be submitted to and approved in writing by the Planning Authority and that such a scheme provides details of tree and shrub sizes, species, habitat, siting, planting distances and a programme of planning.
 Subject to the imposition of that planning control and as the proposed development would contribute more to the good planning of the area than would retaining the trees the proposal is not be contrary to Policy NH8 of the adopted East Lothian Local Development Plan 2018.

 Policy W3 of the ELLDP requires that all new development, including residential, should include appropriate provision for waste separation and collection to meet the requirements of the Waste (Scotland) Regulations.
 Such provisions should include appropriate and well-designed provision for storage of domestic kerbside collection bins and boxes for all scales of residential development, and appropriate access roads and sufficient space for servicing by collection vehicles.
+It is proposed that a new purpose built timber waste collection compound would be constructed within the site to the east of the southernmost flatted block.